mds5793/xPort/README.md

 #### If there is no equivalent class, struct or function <ins>***_OR_***</ins> the _```@exception```_ tag is used then it should throw the following exception:
 ```
 Exception: No equivalent class, struct or function named @name in target API.
-Please provide your own implementation.
+Please provide a custom implementation.
 ```

 #### Best Practices: